We need to act quickly whenever we detect fire ants beyond our containment boundary.

 Treatment

-We immediately treat the nests and surrounding area.
+We immediately treat the nests and surrounding areas.

 - Nests get a liquid insecticide treatment.